AdobeDocs/campaign.en/help/v8/start/campaign-faq-comprehensive.md

 * No infrastructure management or IT overhead
 * Built-in high availability and disaster recovery

-**Note:** If you need on-premise or hybrid deployment, Campaign Classic v7 remains available with full support.

 Learn more about [Campaign v8 architecture](../architecture/architecture.md) and the [differences between Campaign v8 and Classic v7](../start/v7-to-v8.md).

 +++